basnijholt/dotbins/README.md

 2. Include this repository as a submodule in my dotfiles
 3. Ensure all my essential tools are immediately available after cloning, regardless of system permissions

-Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity.
+Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity, **ready to use with their specific aliases and shell initializations automatically configured**.

 **_No package manager, no sudo, no problem!_**